mdarlow/Internship-C-Sharp/README.md

 ### Cast Member Delete Page Layout

 The view file initially provided me with default html string lines and a default delete button.
-My task was to change the layout by meticulously positioning elements to match a provided image, including creating and displaying a blue "CurrentMember" pill button if the Cast Member is a current one, enhance the default delete button to match the standard, and create a back to list button.
+My task was to change the layout by meticulously positioning elements to match a provided image, including creating and displaying a blue "CurrentMember" pill button if the Cast Member is a current one, enhancing the default delete button to match the standard, and creating a back to list button.
 For smaller screen sizes, all information was to be moved below the image.

     @using TheatreCMS.Controllers
     @model TheatreCMS.Models.CastMember